 We clarify assets to be secured and have implemented safeguarding measures based on vulnerability and risk analyses.

-We also have an emergency manual which we use for security breaches, based on the assumption that accidents are inevitable, and not just possible.
-(2) Improving ethical and security awareness among staff members We have prepared a program tailored to Hitachi's various personnel levels including management and supervisors, and are working to improve ethics and security awareness through Group-wide e-learning.
+We also have an emergency manual which we use for security breaches, based on the assumption that accidents do happen.

+(2) Improving ethical and security awareness among staff members

+We have prepared a program tailored to Hitachi's various personnel levels including management and supervisors, and are working to improve ethics and security awareness through Group-wide e-learning.
 We are also conducting audits to identify and address problems at an early stage.

 The PDCA cycle for security level improvement >>

-Information security promotion and management cycles Introducing Hitachi policies regarding information security, structures for promoting information security, regulations regarding information security, and information security management cycle.
-Information security policies Hitachi handles a lot of different information as a global supplier that offer total solutions, including our own technical information and information collected from customers.
-We have established information security policies and related regulations in order to protect the value of this information, and maintain information security in an appropriate manner.
+Information security promotion and management cycles

+Introducing Hitachi policies regarding information security, structures for promoting information security, regulations regarding information security, and information security management cycle.

+Information security policies

+As a global company representing Japan, Hitachi recognizes cyber security risks as one type of management risk.
+In order for us to announce (to those inside and outside the organization) a policy for the entire organization, we are making our utmost efforts to ensure information security by establishing information security policies and related guidelines, such that they take into account cyber security risk management and are in accordance with the enterprise management policy.

 Based on this policy, we are expanding information security measures that support every aspect of business activities: such as enhancing cyber security, preventing information leakage caused by human errors, and protecting personal information such as social security and national ID numbers.

-Information security policies >> 1.
-Formulation and continuous improvement to information security management regulations We recognize information security initiatives as a major issue in management as well as business activities, and establish information security management regulations that comply and adapt to laws and other standards.
+Information security policies >>

+Formulation and continuous improvement to information security management regulations.
+We recognize information security initiatives as a major issue in management as well as business activities, and establish information security management regulations that comply and adapt to laws and other standards.

 Furthermore, we establish information security management systems for the whole company that center on our executive officers, which we implement faithfully.

 In addition, we maintain and continuously improve information security in terms of organization, human resources, physical systems, and technology.

-2. Protection and continuous management of information assets We plan safe management systems in order to appropriately protect information assets we handle from threats to confidentiality, integrity, and availability.
-We also take appropriate control measures for business continuity 3.
-Strict observance of laws and standards We strictly observe laws and other standards regarding information security.
+2. Protection and continuous management of information assets

+We plan safe management systems in order to appropriately protect information assets we handle from threats to confidentiality, integrity, and availability.

+We also take appropriate control measures for business continuity

+3. Strict observance of laws and standards

+We strictly observe laws and other standards regarding information security.

 We also make our information security regulations conform with such laws and other standards.
 If these are found to be violated, we check staff working regulations and take the appropriate action.
-4. Education and training We conduct education and training in order to increase executive officer and staff member awareness of information security.
-5. Incident prevention and management We strive to prevent information security accidents from occurring, and in the case that an accident occurs, promptly take the appropriate measures, including measures to ensure the accident does not happen again.
-6. Assurance of fair business practices within the corporate group We will construct a system to ensure fair business practices in the corporate group made up of Hitachi, Ltd., and Hitachi, Ltd., Group Companies, according to policies 1 to 5 listed above.
-Information security promotion The President will appoint the Chief Information Security Officer with rights and responsibilities towards information security, and the Information Security Chief Auditor with rights and responsibilities towards information security auditing.
+4. Education and training

+We conduct education and training in order to increase executive officer and staff member awareness of information security.

+5. Incident prevention and management

+We strive to prevent information security accidents from occurring, and in the case that an accident occurs, promptly take the appropriate measures, including measures to ensure the accident does not happen again.

+6. Assurance of fair business practices within the corporate group

+We will construct a system to ensure fair business practices in the corporate group made up of Hitachi, Ltd. and Hitachi, Ltd., Group Companies, according to policies 1 to 5 listed above.

+Information security promotion

+The President will appoint the Chief Information Security Officer with rights and responsibilities towards information security, and the Information Security Chief Auditor with rights and responsibilities towards information security auditing.

 The Chief Information Security Officer will set up the Information Security Committee, and determine policies, educational programs, and different measures regarding information security.

 Decisions made by the Information Security Committee will be implemented at each business site through the Information Security Promotion Council attended by working-level employees from all business sites.